-Right away I'll have you know that I'd give copper an excellent rating for use with plant-based ingredients.
+Right away, I'll let you know that I'd give copper an excellent rating for use with plant-based ingredients.
 Not only is copper completely recyclable -- the material can be used again with no loss in quality -- but it also has the highest melting point of the three most common cauldrons at 1,085 degrees Celsius.
 Additionally, copper can withstand the same class of burning plants as brass and can also handle some select plants of the reactive class.
 It’s one of your safest bets in terms of wide usability with all plants while still taking price and practicality into account.

 Nocturnal plants are especially well-suited to being brewed in silver cauldrons because of this metal’s ability to be used alongside certain phases of the Moon to amplify properties.
 Silver can withstand a little more heat than brass, melting between 780 and 962 degrees Celsius.
 I really don't recommend getting a silver cauldron unless you are paying for a pure silver one, as overestimating your melting point and heating the cauldron higher than it will result in your cauldron and potion mixing.
 Worse, if your potion involves particularly reactive plants, this fusing may cause a bit of a boom!